Carcans

-Carcans (/fr/; Carcan, /oc/) is a commune in the Gironde department, administrative region of Nouvelle-Aquitaine (before 2015: Aquitaine), France.
+Carcans (/fr/; Carcan /oc/ or Carcans) is a French commune in the department of Gironde, and the administrative region of Nouvelle-Aquitaine (before 2015: Aquitaine).

-Carcans is one of the 14 members of the Community of Communes of Médoc Atlantique.
+Carcans is one of the 14 members of the commune community of Médoc Atlantique.

 Geography

 Location

 Situated about 50 km of Bordeaux, Médoc, Carcans is a seaside resort between the Atlantic Ocean and the Hourtin-Carcans Lake.

 Places

 It includes 5 settlements : Carcans, the administrative centre (in the town's same name); Pouch (/fr/), situated between forest and marsh; Maubuisson (/fr/), the tour resort created 1960–1970; Bombannes (/fr/), a sport area near the lake; Carcans-Plage (/fr/), the seaside resort on the border of the ocean.